Nabataeans: Fashion

-The upper class of Nabataean society, what can be seen on coins, show an even stronger Greek and Roman influence.
+The upper class of Nabataean society, from what can be seen on coins, show an even stronger Greek and Roman influence.
 The kings are depicted clean-shaven with long curled hair while queens are depicted wearing headcoverings with curled hair and long tunics and high-necked garments.
 Purple cloth seems to have been associated with the king based on Strabo's account of Nabatean men going outside "without tunics girdles about their loins, and with slippers on their feet—even the kings, though in their case the colour is purple."